From University Electives to a Career in Japan: My Journey Learning Japanese

 I’m really delighted to work in a company that produces sanitary products and contributes to the health sector.
 In India, there’s a significant problem with the lack of access to such products, particularly in rural areas where only 45% of women have access to them.
 I hope that in the future, I can use the company’s products to help not only women in my country but also women around the world.

-If you have a true passion for learning Japanese and working in Japan, it’s important to not give up.
+If you’re on the journey of learning Japanese and have a true passion for it and for working in Japan, it’s important not to give up.
 It’s fine to fail multiple times.
 If you fail 5-10 times, just keep going!
 Learn from your past experiences and believe that one day, you will be selected.